shaboinkin90/ApexSense/README.md

 **Windows instructions**: https://support.microsoft.com/en-us/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26

-When adding an exlucsion, you'll need to specify the path of the folder to ApexSense.
+When adding an exclucsion, you'll need to specify the path of the folder to ApexSense.

 The default installation location on Windows is:
 ```